Top 10 weirdest camera designs of all time

-Andrew Fildes counts down the 10 strangest camera designs of all time - the good, the bad, the weird and the ugly.
+Andrew Fildes counts down the 10 strangest camera designs of all time - the good, the bad, the weird, and of course, the downright ugly.

 Sometimes I imagine a corporate meeting at the headquarters of some big camera maker.
 The marketing guys are sitting around a table looking at the latest model and faking all the expected respect.
 But inside they are dying – they’re thinking, “When did the engineers go mad, how did they get this turkey past management and how do they expect us to sell it?”
 They know that when it bombs, they’ll get the blame.